 Think of our communication process as a huge parking lot, with a huge number of cars/vehicles - each representing our unjique vocabulary, words, body language, habits - everything to do with how we communicate our throughts to others.
 As we communicate, our “attendant” (mind) examines each vehicle to compose the thought we wish to communicate.
 Retrieving the vehicle is very fast - a millisecond.
 That, however, represents a decision our mind makes to select the vehicle at that time.
 Sometimes when that vehicle suddenly appears in our communication, we want it to disappear—but it’s too late, it has already appeared.
 We try to send it back into the parking lot, even though it was already detected, seen, and heard and has left tracks (evidence) the Forensic Linguist detects.
 These are Freudian slips, parapraxes, “slips of the tongue.”
 Everything matters in communication.
 Everything is the result of a decision.
 The “slip of the tongue” gives us a window into the thought process of the communicator.
 The intended or unintended thought(s) that caused that “slip,” illuminating that vehicle, is there for us to evaluate, to interpret.

-In short, forensic linguistics requires the methodical study of each and every word, each and every communication mechanism.
+In short, forensic linguistics requires the methodical study of each and every word, each and every communication mechanism, communication element.
 We seek to identify communication patterns and changes in those patterns.
 For example, take a look at the following statement:

 “I saw him come up from the basement with a gun.
 He went outside and shot the gun in the air.”